alelouis/france-musique-displayer/README.md

 # France Musique Bitbar Plug-in

 Displays up to 20 last played tracks on https://www.francemusique.fr/ webradios.
+Clicking on items starts a Google search of the specified title.

 Favorite webradio and number of items displayed can be set up in `franceMusiqueDisplay.py`